Testing expanded to all Vermonters

 The Vermont Dept. of Health announced the change on Tuesday.

 Testing is being offered free at pop-up sites around the state.
-Testing is being planned for May 20 in St. Albans, with details still to be announced.
-Testing will again be offered on Saturday at the Vermont Public Health Lab in Colchester.
+Testing will again be offered on Saturday at the Vermont Public Health Lab in Colchester from 9 a.m. to 3 p.m.

 The state has set an overall goal of testing 1,000 people per day.